 5-Day Road Trip from Denver to Rocky Mountain National Park: Day 5 – Departure

-Our airplane back to California was leaving Colorado in the wee hours of the morning.
+Our airplane flying back to California was leaving Colorado in the wee hours of the morning.
 If you stay in the state for a longer time, expand your Denver – Rocky Mountain road trip itinerary with a few destinations near the city.
 Some places to check out include the Buffalo Overlook and Golden Gate Canyon State Park.

 5-Day Denver – Rocky Mountain Road Trip: Map